apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Intel Board Blasted For Handling Of CEO's Sudden Exit As Stock Falls Again**
+**Hate Your Spotify Wrapped?
+You Aren’t Alone**

-You can read more about it [here](https://www.investors.com/news/technology/intel-stock-intc-analyst-blasts-board/).
+You can read more about it [here](http://www.rollingstone.com/music/music-news/spotify-wrapped-2024-disappointing-1235192170/).

 ## Requirements
 - Python 3.8